 - If you are facing Domestic Violence charges click here.

-Our office is in Corporate Woods in Overland Park, but we are widely known not just as Johnson County, Kansas criminal defense lawyers, but as a law firm that provides the most aggressive criminal defense services available in the city and county courts of Johnson, Wyandotte, Miami, Douglas, Leavenworth, Franklin and Linn Counties in Kansas, and Jackson, Clay, Platte and Cass Counties in Missouri.
+Our office is in Corporate Woods in Overland Park, but we are widely known not just as Johnson County, Kansas criminal defense lawyers, but as a law firm that provides the most aggressive criminal defense services available in the city and county courts of Johnson, Wyandotte, Miami, Douglas, Leavenworth, Franklin and Linn Counties in Kansas.
 We have also practiced in many other jurisdictions in both states.
-From our convenient location near Interstate 435, we can be at the courthouses of Kansas or Missouri within minutes.
+From our convenient location near Interstate 435, we can be at the courthouse within minutes.

-Our attorneys routinely handle homicide and sex crimes cases, and have developed a reputation for successfully litigating those matters.
+Our attorneys routinely handle criminal cases, and have developed a reputation for successfully litigating those matters.
 Most criminal cases call for extensive and thorough pretrial discovery and motions practice and our firm is skilled and experienced at both.
 Bench and jury trials require intensive preparation and scrupulous attention to the details of the facts and the law of the case.
 Our attorneys have been there before.

 We are a small firm that is able to give each case personal attention.
 Although each client will have one attorney handling his or her case, each case is staffed with all of the lawyers in the firm on a regular basis so our clients get the benefit of our entire legal team working on his or her case.
 This method allows for a thorough evaluation of the case and multiple approaches to defending it.
 Our clients benefit from the talents and experiences of three separate attorneys all working on and thinking about their matters.